natevw/putdoc/README.md

 ## Usage

-Install updoc, and then use it to post a JSON "document folder" to a CouchDB database, or any HTTP server really…:
+Install updoc, and then use it to push a JSON "document folder" to a CouchDB database:

 ```
 npm install --global updoc